vcaen/splashscreen-sample/lottiesample/README.md

 Because it was fun, it was a nice way to show off the API and people like Lottie.
 But again, if you don't need it, don't do it. :)

-You appliation start should be as fast as possible and the splash screen should be dismissed as soon as you have some content to display.
+You appliaction start should be as fast as possible and the splash screen should be dismissed as soon as you have some content to display.

 ## The actual story